kiehozero/Focloir/README.md

 ## Database Architecture

-As mentioned above, the database is built in MongoDB, and a sketch of the database's archtecture can be found [here](planning/structure/data-structure.png).
+As mentioned above, the database is built in MongoDB, and a sketch of the database's archtecture can be found below.
 The database is built on four collections:

 - The first database a user will contribute to is the User collection.
 This collects a username, first name, last name and password from the user upon registration.